MBCProject/mbc-markdown/command-and-control/README.md

 |**ID**|**M9004**|

 # Command and Control
-Behaviors to communicate with controlling or controlled systems within a target network (e.g., c2 server, bots).
+Behaviors malware may use to communicate with systems under its control within a target network.
 There are many ways malware can establish command and control with various levels of covertness, depending on system configuration and network topology.
-Malware may be part of a larger botnet.
+Behaviors may relate to C2 servers or a bot that is part of a botnet.

 * **Command and Control Communication** [M0030](https://github.com/MBCProject/mbc-markdown/blob/master/command-and-control/command-control-comm.md)
 * **Commonly Used Port** [T1043](https://github.com/MBCProject/mbc-markdown/blob/master/command-and-control/common-port.md)